BenOvermyer/benovermyer.com/content/blog/tutorial-dealing-with-disk-space-errors-in-linux.md

     tmpfs            125K     4  125K    1% /run/user/1000

-The `IUse%` column is the one you’re interested in.
+The `IUse%` column is the one you're interested in.
 If `IUse%` is at or near 100%, then you have an inode usage problem.

 ### Delete old kernels